yarnpkg/rfcs/accepted/0000-nohoist.md

 ### nohoist list inheritance
 nohoist config is inherited, i.e. if nohoist is specified in the root package.json, all workspaces will inherit the nohoist list, likewise all the dependencies of the workspace will inherit the nohoist list.
 This concept is simple and useful not only in reasoning nohoist from root to workspaces, it can be extended downwards to allow packages provide better monorepo support as well as easily handling deep-dependency as direct-dependency.

-### nohoist list naming
+### nohoist list matching
-lerna uses glob pattern to specify nohoist package, however based on the design principle, I argue it is probably better not to since nohoist should be "rare", therefore probably doesn't justify for extra matching complexity and risk.
+The current workspaces implementation uses glob pattern for naming the packages.
+After discussing with @bestander, I agree we could just extend the same pattern matching for nohoist list package names.

-However, it is not feasible to ask developers mark off every package if they just want to opt-out hoisting all together, therefore a simple keyword like "\_all\_" should be introduced to handle use-case-3 easily.
 For example the following config will basically turn off nohoist for the whole monorepo project:
 ```
 // root packages.json
 workspaces = {
     packages: ['workspace-a', 'workspace-b'],
-    nohoist: ['_all_']
+    nohoist: ['*']
 }
 ```